joachim-gassen/ExPanDaR/cran-comments.md

     data   2.9Mb
     doc    2.8Mb

-  Both directories are below the communicated size threshold of 5 MB
+  Both directories are below the size threshold of 5 MB as stated in the CRAN Repository Policy

 * This is a new submission.